limkrisha/mfre-r-bootcamp-2021/presentation/working-with-data.md

 When you look for data online, you usually have the option to download the tables as a csv or xlsx file.
 You may also want to check online if someone has already written a package that connects to the data's server directly and load it into R. The advantage of doing this approach is that you can work with 'updated' data whenever you run the code, and you also save yourself time from having to save the table as a spreadsheet every time the table is updated.

-For exapmle, you want to download the Estimated areas, yield, production, average farm price, and total farm value of principal field crops table from [Statistics Canada](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3210035901).
+For example, you want to download the Estimated areas, yield, production, average farm price, and total farm value of principal field crops table from [Statistics Canada](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3210035901).
 A quick Google Search of "import stats can table in R" will reveal that someone already wrote the `{cansim}` package to do just that.
 The function we will use is called `get_cansim('insert_table_number_here'_)`.

 ```r
 ag <- get_cansim('32-10-0359-01')